jenyss/CleanVideoVoiceAIAgent/README.md

 An AI agent for cleaning, enhancing, and replacing voices in videos with AI-generated speech, which can also be your own cloned voice.

 1. Extracting audio from the video.
-2. Transcribing speech using AI-powered transcription.
+2. Transcribing speech using OpenAI Whisper API.
-3. Cleaning the transcript to remove filler words and improve clarity.
+3. Cleaning the transcript to remove filler words and improve clarity (GPT-4o).
 4. (ElevenLabs) Generating a new AI voice from the refined text.
-You can use your own cloned voice!
+You can use your own cloned voice, works great!
 5. Merging the AI-generated voice back into the video while removing the original voice.
+6. **TODO:** The AI-genrated voice and the original voice must be aligned, which is not done yet.
+I am looking into the different strategies how to do it.

 ❗ **PAY ATTENTION:** you must change this line in the code:<br>
 ```voice_id = "!!!REMOVED SINCE IT WAS MY VOICE, USE THE ONE ABOVE OR CLONE YOURS!!!" # JENYS```